-The United Nations Mechanism for International Criminal Tribunals (MICT) was created to carry out a number of essential functions of both tribunals as part of their completion strategy.
-The MICT has jurisdiction to enforcement supervise the of sentences, designate the State in which convicted persons will serve their sentences and decide on requests for pardon or commutation of sentence.
-In addition, the MICT is responsible for the protection of victims and witnesses in the cases before it and in cases completed by the tribunals.
-The MICT also retains jurisdiction over three of the remaining fugitives still wanted by the ICTR.
-The MICT branches in Arusha and The Hague started functioning on 1 July 2012 and 1 July 2013, respectively, and worked concomitantly with the ICTY and the ICTR while the two latter tribunals wound up pending proceedings.
+International Criminal Tribunals (MICT) was created to carry out a number of essential functions of both tribunals as part of their completion strategy.
+The MICT has have iurisdiction to supervise the enforcement of sentences, designate the State in which convicted persons will serve their sentences and decide for requests pardon commutation of sentence.
+In addition, the MICT will be responsible for the protection of victims and witnesses in the cases before it and in cases completed by the tribunals, while the ICRT and the ICTY will remain in charge of this task for cases remaining before them.
+The MICT will also retain jurisdiction over three of the remaining fugitives still wanted by the ICTR.
+The MICT branches in Arusha and The Hague started functioning on 1 July 2012 and 1 July 2013, respectively, and will work concomitantly with the ICTY and the ICTR while the two latter tribunals wind up pending proceedings.